NoelDeMartin/noeldemartin.com/content/collections/posts/the-soul-crushing-reality-of-job-seeking.md

 One bland and mundane truth of life is that [not everyone can be Aaron Francis](https://x.com/aarondfrancis/status/1768771775897190740).

-The problem with living in such environment is that, subconsciously, I've been lead to believe that the only way to be happy (in my professional life) is to work at one of these companies I admire.
+The problem with living in such environment is that, subconsciously, I've been lead to believe that I'll only be happy if I get to work at one of these companies I admire.
 Or create my own.
 But the truth is that my job doesn't need to align completely with my passion.

 I have to accept that [I might not make it](https://www.youtube.com/watch?v=-6HOdHEeosc&t=957s).

-## Managing your expectations
+## Managing expectations

 Shooting for the stars is not inherently wrong, but you shouldn't set unrealistic expectations either.
 It would be nice if every passionate developer could make a living with their open-source project that is trying to make a better Web.
 Instead, we live in a world with [billionaires making more money in their sleep than you'll make in your entire life](https://eattherichtextformat.github.io/1-pixel-wealth/).